macCesar/purgeTSS/docs/configuring-guide.md

 This will generate classes like bg-regal-blue in addition to all of Tailwind's default colors.

-## Spacing property
+## Spacing Section
-The `spacing` property allows you to customize the global spacing and sizing scale values.
+The `spacing` section allows you to customize the global spacing and sizing scale values.

 ```javascript
 // ./purgetss/config.js